Lymphomas of the Head and Neck

 Complications

-Because of the high cure rates with lymphoma, particularly in HL, the long-term adverse effects of therapy are important considerations and these effects have recently been realized in long-term follow-up of patients with HL.[11, 12] Mortality from causes other than HL overtakes HL deaths at 15 years after diagnosis, and because the median age at diagnosis is 44 years, most are treatment-related deaths.
+Because of the high cure rates for patients with lymphoma, particularly those with HL, the long-term adverse effects of therapy are important considerations and these effects have recently been realized in long-term follow-up of patients with HL.[20, 21] Mortality from causes other than HL overtakes HL deaths at 15 years after diagnosis, and because the median age at diagnosis is 44 years, most are treatment-related deaths.
 Deaths from second malignancies become the most important cause of death other than HL itself.

 Other complications of radiation therapy are hypothyroidism (after mantle irradiation), xerostomia, pharyngitis, fatigue, and weight loss.